AbsenceGameDev/poc-editortoolsue4/README.md

 # minesweeper_poc_editortoolsue4
-Started as a test, has been further elaborated upon since on my windows machine. q (Will update the repo when I have access to my windows machine again)
+Started as a test, has been further elaborated upon since on my windows machine.
+(Will update the repo when I have access to my windows machine again)

+Generated doxygen documentation is located at: poc-editortoolsue4/Plugins/MineSweeperEditor/Documentation/

 Goals (finished)